hotkeymuc/ProdikeysDM_Adaptor/README.md

 The trick is to split the problem up into two parts: a *PS/2 part* (talking to the Prodikeys) and an *USB part* (talking to the computer).
 This can both be done on one regular **Arduino UNO R3**.

-## How to
+## How to use
 * Get an **Arduino UNO R3** which has an **ATMEGA32u2** USB controller.
 Others using a FTDI or CH340 do **not** work.
-* Upload the Arduino sketch [*ProdikeysDM*](https://github.com/hotkeymuc/ProdikeysDM_Adaptor/tree/master/PS2-Part__Arduino_Sketch_for_ATMEGA328P/ProdikeysDM) onto it
+* Upload the Arduino sketch [*ProdikeysDM*](https://github.com/hotkeymuc/ProdikeysDM_Adaptor/tree/master/PS2-Part__Arduino_Sketch_for_ATMEGA328P/ProdikeysDM) onto the Arduino (using the Arduino IDE or an ISP programmer)
-* Connect an ISP programmer to the **secondary** ISP port (near the USB jack) and flash the [*KeyboardMIDI* firmware](https://github.com/hotkeymuc/ProdikeysDM_Adaptor/tree/master/USB-Part__Firmware_for_ATMEGA32U2/KeyboardMIDI) onto it.
-After it has been flashed, you will not be able to upload a sketch via USB any more (unless you flash the original firmware back)
+* Now update the USB firmware on the secondary processor: Unplug the USB cable from your Arduino and connect an ISP programmer to the **secondary** ISP port near the USB jack.
+(You can use the "Arduino ISP" example to turn an Arduino into an ISP programmer if you don't already own such a device).
+Flash the .hex file from [*KeyboardMIDI* firmware](https://github.com/hotkeymuc/ProdikeysDM_Adaptor/tree/master/USB-Part__Firmware_for_ATMEGA32U2/KeyboardMIDI) onto it.
+I have included a "flash_write.sh" script for that.
+After the USB processor has been flashed, you will not be able to upload sketches via USB any more unless you flash the original firmware back to the USB controller.
+You can always do so using an ISP programmer and the Arduino IDE.
-* Connect the ProdikeysDM keyboard to the Arduino: CLK to PIN3, DATA to PIN4
+* Now physically connect the ProdikeysDM keyboard to the Arduino: PS2-VCC to +5V, PS2-GND to GND, PS2-CLK to D3, PS2-DATA to D4.
+(Refer to "PS2Keyboard" examples on the web)
-* Plug the Arduino into a computer and it should show up as a "Prodikeys DM multifunction keyboard"
+* You are now ready to plug the Arduino into a computer and it should show up as "Prodikeys DM multifunction keyboard", having a HID-Keyboard, and a MIDI-capable audio device.
-* Have fun and jam along
+* Have fun jamming along!

 ## Known issues
 * Some notes on the MIDI keyboard do not produce any MIDI data.
 This seems to be a well-known issue with these keyboards.
 It may be due to missing configuration data that needs to be sent to the keyboard on power up.